sanjanaashwath/Cellular-Automata/README.md

 # Conway's Game of Life

 As someone deeply fascinated by AI and complex systems, I built this project out of curiosity for how simple rules can give rise to surprisingly complex behaviour.
-Conway's Game of Life felt like the perfect starting point to explore the intersection of simulation, emergent patterns, and computational thinking
+Conway's Game of Life felt like the perfect starting point to explore the intersection of simulation, emergent patterns, and computational thinking.

+If you're interested in simulations, emergent systems, or AI, feel free to reach out, I would love to connect! 📧 Email: sanjana.aswathaiah@gmail.com
+💼 LinkedIn: linkedin.com/in/sanjanaashwath

 A fully interactive, browser-based simulation of **Conway's Game of Life** — a classic cellular automaton invented by mathematician John Horton Conway in 1970.